How do you write a Board of Directors Resolution? | Aprio

 • Changing the hiring strategy of the company

-For incorporated businesses, upon adoption, a resolution is added to the official corporate book and becomes a permanent part of the corporate record.
-Government and tax authorities can audit board resolutions at will, despite resolutions not being officially filed (unlike articles of incorporation and annual reports).
+Board resolutions are particularly important for incorporated businesses.
+Upon adoption, a resolution is added to the official corporate book and becomes a permanent part of the corporate record.
+Government and tax authorities can audit board resolutions at will, despite the fact that they’re not officially filed (like articles of incorporation and annual reports).

-Board of directors resolution format: Here is how to fill out the resolution of the board of directors.
+Board of directors resolution format: How to fill out the resolution of the board of directors

 1. Date, time, and location of the meeting

-2. Appropriate title about the board’s decision to be made
+2. Title that describes the board’s decision to be made

 3. Statement of majority or unanimous decision